kojimano/Megatron-DeepSpeed-ABCI/tools/convert_checkpoint/README.md

                         Target TP degree
   --target_pp TARGET_PP
                         Target PP degree
+  --for_release         Convert for release purpose, reset some (progress)
+                        counters.
 ```

 The following scripts which proved useful for debugging are also included: